relops/rmq/README.md

 * Send and receive messages to RabbitMQ from the command line
 * Send an arbitrary number of messages
 * Specify the average size and standard deviation of the messages to send
+* Concurrent sending receiving in either separate AMQP connections or channels or both
 * Crude send rate throttling
 * Setting the prefetch length for consumers
 * Use persistent messaging as an option